Witch trials in England: Political and religious influences

 Historian John Callow argues in his 2022 book, The Last Witches of England, that witchcraft trials and convictions were influenced by political and religious tension between nonconformist Whigs, on the one hand, and the adherents of Anglican Toryism, on the other hand, after the English Civil War.

 End of witchcraft prosecutions

-The 1682 Bideford witch trial resulted in the last people confirmed to have been executed for witchcraft in England, but the last person to be executed was probably Mary Hicks in 1716, whose story is recorded in an eight-page pamphlet published in the same year.

-Jane Wenham (died 1730) was one of the last people to be condemned to death for witchcraft in England, although her conviction was set aside.
-Her trial in 1712 is commonly but erroneously regarded as the last witch trial in England.
+The 1682 Bideford witch trial resulted in the last people confirmed to have been executed for witchcraft in England.
+Jane Wenham (died 1730) is widely considered to be the last person to be condemned to death for witchcraft in England, although her conviction was set aside.

 The Witchcraft Act 1735 finally concluded prosecutions for alleged witchcraft in England after sceptical jurists, especially Sir John Holt (1642–1710), had already largely ended convictions of alleged witches under English law.

 Colonies

 Witch trials occurred also in the English colonies, where English law was applied.
 This was particularly the case in the Thirteen Colonies in North America.
 Examples of these were the Connecticut Witch Trials from 1647 to 1663.
 The most famous of these trials were the Salem witch trials in 1692.
 Two women were acquitted of witchcraft charges in the Province of Pennsylvania in 1683 after a trial in Philadelphia before William Penn.